KCC has a lot of pride in her native state of Texas and enjoys writing on many different topics, especially those based on a true story.

 She began teaching ceramics for the Happy Valley School (now called the Besant Hill School) and operating her studio and showroom.

-Her house was across the street from the speaker and thinker Krishnamurti.
+Beatrice's house was across the street from the speaker and thinker Krishnamurti.
 She was a fan of his philosophy and had even travelled to Europe to hear him speak.
-According to her biography, she had "always embraced a life that combined the wisdom of the East, positive thinking, a strong work ethic, a Dadaist sense of humor and a romantic view of life."
+According to her biography, she had "always embraced a life that combined the wisdom of the East, positive thinking, a strong work ethic, a Dadaist sense of humor, and a romantic view of life."

 In 1974, Beatrice moved to another location on a 450-acre parcel of land in Ojai Valley owned by the Happy Valley Foundation, with the understanding that the home would be gifted to the Happy Valley Foundation upon her death.